 Wasting your time reduces your chances of obtaining monetary compensation for your injuries and damages.
-Instead, seek legal advice of a product liability attorney in Los Angeles County to start building a strong case as soon as possible.
+Instead, seek the legal advice of a product liability attorney in Los Angeles to start building a strong case as soon as possible.

 But hey, since you’re already here, you may want to read about the basics of product liability laws before you pick up your phone and call our attorney for a free consultation.

 Fact: hundreds of thousands of U.S. citizens are injured when using defective products every year, and thousands of deaths are reported each year.

 In legalese, what product liability means is basically determining who is responsible for defective and dangerous product, and who can be held liable for injuries and damages sustained when using these defective products.

 Under California product liability laws, consumers are entitled to compensation as long as they can prove that the product that caused injuries was used in a reasonably foreseeable way and it was defective before it left the possession of the parties in the distributor chain.

 Who To Sue For Product Liability?

 When filing a claim with the help of a Los Angeles product liability lawyer, who will assess the full value of your injuries and damages, you can sue multiple parties responsible for manufacturing and selling the defective product.

 The following parties in the manufacturing and distributor chain can be named as defendants in a claim when the product doesn’t meet the ordinary expectations required by California product liability laws: